 - Transferring cases to new staff members so investigations have to restart

-- Sending the claimant to multiple medical practitioners, also known as ‘doctor shopping’
+- Sending the claimant to multiple medical practitioners, also known as ‘doctor shopping’, and

 - Not answering calls or putting claimants on hold for long periods of time.

-Because the hurdles created by insurance companies can be so exhausting, genuine claims are frequently abandoned by those desperately needing support.
+These hurdles created by insurance companies are so exhausting, genuine claims are frequently abandoned by those desperately needing support.

-For those claimants that finally do get an answer, it may be either a very small offer or the super fund policy holder rejects the claim because the illness or injury doesn’t match the exact wording on the policy.
-In some cases, policies have out-dated medical definitions included, used as basis to deny claims.
+For those claimants that finally do get an answer, it may be either a very small offer or the claim is rejected because the illness or injury doesn’t match the exact wording on the policy.
+In some cases, policies even have out-dated medical definitions included, and these are used to deny valid claims.

-Far too often we see insurance companies operating on a ‘take it or litigate it’ basis, as they offer unrealistic or no payment amounts to those that can no longer work and need ongoing medical treatment.
+Far too often we see insurance companies operating on a ‘take it or litigate it’ basis.
+They offer unrealistic or no payment amounts to those that can no longer work and need ongoing medical treatment.

-When people are looking to make a total and permanent disability claim through their superannuation fund, they are usually in a desperate situation.
-They are no longer able to work and have to cover the costs of expensive medical treatments and/or operations out of their own pocket.
+When people are looking to make a total and permanent disability claim through their superannuation fund, they’re usually in a desperate situation.
+No longer able to work, many have to cover the costs of expensive medical treatments and/or operations out of their own pocket.

-The ASIC report revealed that that the most poorly performing insurer in terms of claim denials was rejecting 37% of claims.
-The corporate watchdog refused to reveal the name of the company however hours later, Westpac’s life insurance component BT Financial Group (BTFG) issued a public statement admitting they were responsible for the one in three denial of claims.
+The ASIC report revealed that that the most poorly performing insurer (in terms of claim denials) was rejecting 37% of claims.
+The corporate watchdog refused to reveal the name of the company.
+However hours later, Westpac’s life insurance component BT Financial Group (BTFG) issued a public statement admitting they were responsible.